Energy (esotericism): Western conceptions

+In biology

 As biologists studied embryology and developmental biology, particularly before the discovery of genes, a variety of organisational forces were posited to account for their observations.
 German biologist Hans Driesch (1867–1941), proposed entelechy, an energy which he believed controlled organic processes.
-However such ideas are discredited and modern science has all but abandoned the attempt to associate additional energetic properties with life.
+However, such ideas are discredited and modern science has all but abandoned the attempt to associate additional energetic properties with life.

 It is not the scientific concept of energy that is being referred to in the context of spirituality and alternative medicine.
 As Brian Dunning writes:

 Despite the lack of scientific support, spiritual writers and thinkers have maintained ideas about energy and continue to promote them either as useful allegories or as fact.
 The field of energy medicine purports to manipulate energy, but there is no credible evidence to support this.

-The concept of "qi" (energy) appears throughout traditional East Asian culture, such as in the art of feng shui and Chinese martial arts.
-Qi philosophy also includes the notion of "negative qi", typically understood as introducing negative moods like outright fear or more moderate expressions like social anxiety or awkwardness.
-Deflecting this negative qi through geomancy is a preoccupation in feng shui.
-The traditional explanation of acupuncture states that it works by manipulating the circulation of qi through a network of meridians.
+Conceptual frameworks

+Esoteric traditions have developed various conceptual models to describe the nature, flow, and function of energy within the human body, the natural world, and the cosmos.
+These frameworks often include subtle bodies, energy centers, and channels through which energy is believed to move.
+Many of these ideas are found in religious, mystical, and alternative healing traditions, forming the foundation for practices such as yoga, meditation, alchemy, and energy healing.

+The concept of subtle bodies appears across many traditions, referring to layers of existence beyond the physical body.
+In Hindu and Buddhist thought, the astral body (sūkṣma śarīra) and the causal body (kāraṇa śarīra) are described as non-material sheaths that house consciousness and energy.
+Theosophy expands on this idea, describing multiple energetic layers such as the etheric body, which is said to interface between the physical and astral realms.
+The aura, often depicted as a luminous field surrounding the body, is another widely recognized concept in spiritual traditions, believed to reflect an individual’s emotional, mental, and spiritual state.

+Energy is often thought to flow through structured pathways within the body.
+Hindu and Buddhist traditions describe nadis, subtle channels through which prana moves, while Traditional Chinese Medicine speaks of meridians, pathways that distribute qi and regulate bodily functions.
+Tibetan Buddhism similarly identifies a system of tsa (channels), which direct lung (wind energy) throughout the body.
+In Western esotericism, alchemists and Hermeticists developed related ideas, proposing that spiritual energy circulates through subtle currents within the human microcosm, mirroring celestial movements.